imrehorvath/avrdis/README.md

 The full disassembly of a "mixed" firmware usually takes multiple iterations using the `-l` and `-e` options together, to explore the non-trivial parts.

-After exploration of the above example, use the `-l` and `-e` options to get a listing of the properly disassembled code, with code words disassembled and data left as it is.
+After exploration of the above example, use the `-l` and `-e` options to get a listing of the properly disassembled code, with code words disassembled and data left intact.
 The word address range `0x0020:0x0024` condains the data, that is referred by the `ldi` instructions at addresses `C:00015` and `C:00016` as decimal byte address high and low respectively.
 (Note that the word address `0x0020` translates to the byte address `0x0040` which is 0 high and 64 low in decimal.)

 `$ avrdis -l -e 4:4 foo.hex`